Bancorporation National Zions Sells 10,000 Shares of Federal Agricultural Mortgage Co. (NYSE:AGM) Stock

 - On Wednesday, November 25th, Bancorporation National Zions sold 10,424 shares of Federal Agricultural Mortgage stock.
 The stock was sold at an average price of $69.55, for a total value of $724,989.20.

-Several large investors have recently modified their holdings of the company.
-Point72 Hong Kong Ltd purchased a new position in shares of Federal Agricultural Mortgage in the 2nd quarter valued at $51,000.
-Bank of Montreal Can boosted its position in Federal Agricultural Mortgage by 209.5% during the second quarter.
-Bank of Montreal Can now owns 1,071 shares of the credit services provider’s stock valued at $62,000 after purchasing an additional 725 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its stake in Federal Agricultural Mortgage by 516.5% in the third quarter.
-BNP Paribas Arbitrage SA now owns 2,090 shares of the credit services provider’s stock valued at $133,000 after purchasing an additional 1,751 shares during the last quarter.
-CWM LLC raised its holdings in Federal Agricultural Mortgage by 36.4% in the third quarter.
-CWM LLC now owns 3,000 shares of the credit services provider’s stock worth $191,000 after purchasing an additional 800 shares in the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. bought a new position in Federal Agricultural Mortgage in the third quarter worth about $200,000.
-55.47% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the company.
+Point72 Hong Kong Ltd acquired a new stake in Federal Agricultural Mortgage during the 2nd quarter worth approximately $51,000.
+Bank of Montreal Can grew its stake in Federal Agricultural Mortgage by 209.5% during the second quarter.
+Bank of Montreal Can now owns 1,071 shares of the credit services provider’s stock worth $62,000 after buying an additional 725 shares during the period.
+Great West Life Assurance Co.
+Can increased its position in shares of Federal Agricultural Mortgage by 502.2% in the third quarter.
+Great West Life Assurance Co.
+Can now owns 4,980 shares of the credit services provider’s stock worth $100,000 after acquiring an additional 4,153 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its stake in shares of Federal Agricultural Mortgage by 516.5% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 2,090 shares of the credit services provider’s stock valued at $133,000 after acquiring an additional 1,751 shares during the period.
+Finally, CWM LLC lifted its holdings in shares of Federal Agricultural Mortgage by 36.4% during the 3rd quarter.
+CWM LLC now owns 3,000 shares of the credit services provider’s stock valued at $191,000 after acquiring an additional 800 shares in the last quarter.
+Institutional investors and hedge funds own 55.47% of the company’s stock.

-Separately, BidaskClub downgraded shares of Federal Agricultural Mortgage from a “buy” rating to a “hold” rating in a research note on Friday, December 18th.
+Separately, BidaskClub lowered shares of Federal Agricultural Mortgage from a “buy” rating to a “hold” rating in a report on Friday, December 18th.

 Federal Agricultural Mortgage Corporation provides a secondary market for various loans made to borrowers in the United States.
 It operates through four segments: Farm & Ranch, USDA Guarantees, Rural Utilities, and Institutional Credit.
 The Farm & Ranch segment purchases and retains eligible mortgage loans that are secured by first liens on agricultural real estate; securitizes eligible mortgage loans, and guarantees the timely payment of principal and interest on securities representing interests in or obligations secured by pools of mortgage loans; and issues long-term standby purchase commitments (LTSPC) on designated eligible mortgage loans.